Grounding Language for Transfer in Deep Reinforcement Learning: Experimental Setup

-\paragraph{Text descriptions} We collect textual descriptions using Amazon Mechanical Turk~\cite{mturk}.
+We collect textual descriptions using Amazon Mechanical Turk~\cite{mturk}.
 We provide annotators with sample gameplay videos of each game and ask them to describe specific entities in terms of their movement and interactions with the avatar.
-Since we ask the users to provide an independent account of each entity, we obtain ``descriptive" sentences as opposed to``instructive" ones which inform the optimal course of action from the avatar's viewpoint.
-From manual verification, we find less than 3\% of the obtained annotations to be ``instructive".
+Since we ask the users to provide an independent account of each entity, we obtain \emph{descriptive} sentences as opposed to \emph{instructive} ones which inform the optimal course of action from the avatar's viewpoint.\footnote{Upon manual verification, we find less than 3\% of the obtained annotations to be instructive, i.e. containing text that explicitly instruct the agent on steps to take in order to achieve the goal.}

 We aggregated together four sets of descriptions, each from a different annotator, for every environment.
+This resulted in an average of around 36 unique sentences per domain, with \emph{F\&E} having the most: 78 sentences.
+Apart from lowercasing the text, we do not perform any extra pre-processing.
 Each description in an environment is aligned to one constituent entity.
 We also make sure that the entity names are not repeated across games (even for the same entity type).
 Table~\ref{table:stats} provides corpus-level statistics on the collected data and Figure~\ref{fig:descriptions} has sample descriptions.